JaveriaFeroz/JaveriaFeroz/README.md

-- 👋 Hi, I’m @SincerelyJay
+- 👋 Hi, I’m @Javeria Feroz
 - 👀 I’m interested in absorbsing knowledge from every source I come across
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java

 <!---
 SincerelyJay/SincerelyJay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.